 Using the images from the camera, your gynecologist inserts the minimally invasive surgical tools to cut away one or both of your ovaries.
 They are then removed through a small incision.
-Whether your doctor removes one or both of your ovaries is a decision you’ll make together, ahead of time, based on your situation and condition.
+Whether your Midtown gynecologist, Dr. Zelmanovich removes one or both of your ovaries is a decision you’ll make together, ahead of time, based on your situation and condition.

 Recovering from an Oophorectomy